 Linen*: Semi-matte finish; white clay body; glazed edge, was available in Coupe Line but is no longer in production.
 Soft, smooth, and warm, Linen is applied to a white clay body, and therefore doesn’t show a lot of contrast between the glaze and the clay.

 Opaque White: Glossy finish; brown clay body; wiped edge; available in Coupe, and Rim Lines, the Alabama Chanin Collection, and on a selection of Accessories.
 One of our oldest glazes in continuous production since the 1950s, Opaque White is versatile and bright, yet earthy and grounded by its brown clay body.

 Sand: Semi-matte finish; brown clay body; available in Coupe and a selection of Rim Line pieces with a wiped edge, and in the Chez Panisse Collection with a glazed edge.
 An off-white, almost grey glaze, Sand is applied to a brown clay body, which contributes to a speckled, granular look.

-We use two clay bodies to produce all dinnerware and tile: white or brown manganese.
+Since 2021, we use one clay body to produce all dinnerware and tile: brown manganese.
 Clay body influences glaze color in interesting ways — for example, our brown clay tends to come through on lighter, white hues.
 The Opaque White glaze, which features a brown clay body, yields an earthiness and depth to its glossy white finish.
-Linen, however, is white-on-white.
+Linen, however, was produced on a white clay body.